Island Crest Way Corridor Improvements

 What is the actual safety question for the right turn at 53rd and island crest?
 I commonly turned left Northward from 88th Ave., Southeast onto Island crest Way.
 When driving and walking I commonly see people going to fast around that corner if the concern at 53rd and island crest Way is traffic approaching from the northbound lane, does it really need a right turn lane?
 Good better speed control accomplish the same task at less cost and disruption of traffic during the construction phase?
 And less cost?

-John Rieke asked about 2 months ago
+John Rieke asked 8 months ago

 Thank you for your question.
 There are long delays for westbound vehicles on SE 53rd Pl. approaching Island Crest Way during the morning and afternoon peak travel times.
 The congestion on Island Crest Way leaves limited gaps in traffic for vehicles to enter from SE 53rd Pl.